 Centralised Clearance

 Centralised Clearance (CC) represents a simplification of the declaration process.
-From the end of 2025, AEO companies with CC authorisation will be able to submit all their customs declarations in 1 chosen member state, provided they are based there.
+AEO-C companies with a CC permit will be able to submit all their customs declarations in 1 chosen member state, provided they are based there.
 Even if the goods are located in another member state.

 Soon we will send all AEO licence holders a survey about CC.
 We will use it to take stock of which declarants are interested in CC.